ejholmes/ejholmes.github.io/_posts/2026-02-28-mcp-is-dead-long-live-the-cli.md

 Here's the thing: LLMs are *really good* at using command-line tools.
 They've been trained on millions of man pages, Stack Overflow answers, and GitHub repos full of shell scripts.
 When I tell Claude to use `gh pr view 123`, it just works.

-MCP promised a cleaner interface, but in practice I found myself writing the same documentation anyway—what each tool does, what parameters it accepts, when to use it.
+MCP promised a cleaner interface, but in practice I found myself writing the same documentation anyway—what each tool does, what parameters it accepts, and more importantly, when to use it.
 The LLM didn't need a new protocol.
-It needed a good `--help` flag.

 ## CLIs are for humans too